1934 24 Hours of Le Mans: Over 2-litre entries

 For the past three years, Alfa Romeo had dominated Le Mans.
 The works team had been closed down, with the customer team Scuderia Ferrari representing the marque in Grand Prix racing across Europe.
 However, in sports-car racing, the team only competed in Italy.
-Eight private entrants were pit forward although only half of them arrived.
+Eight private entrants were put forward although only half of them arrived.

 Both Raymond Sommer and Luigi Chinetti (winners together in 1932 and 1st and 2nd respectively in 1933) were back to contest the Biennial Cup.
 Sommer was aiming to equal Woolf Barnato's record winning three Le Mans in a row.
 He would be driving an Alfa Romeo with a Grand Prix Monza chassis owned by wealthy Parisian doctor Pierre Félix (bought through Chinetti's Alfa Romeo dealership), modified to accommodate the mandatory two rear seats.
 The Monza engine gave 180 bhp, an extra 25-30 bhp over the other Alfa entries.
 Félix had a second entry that did not eventuate.
 Chinetti had a corto (short-wheelbase) Mille Miglia chassis and brought in French Grand Prix racer Philippe Étancelin as his co-driver.
 Englishman Earl Howe had won the race in 1931 but had been unable to compete in 1933 because of an eye injury.
 He returned this year with his 8C-2300 Le Mans, with its 4-seater lungo (long) touring body and with former Talbot stalwart Tim Rose-Richards as his co-driver.
 Rose-Richards had also filed his own entry for another 8C-2300 Le Mans, driven by Owen Saunders-Davies and Freddie Clifford.